-Below are useful resources for individuals who have already purchased a TeloYears test.
+Useful resources for customers who have already purchased TeloYears.

 Key steps to submitting your sample